 - To complete your ‘Waitangi Treaty’ journey, visit the Te Waimate and Horeke Missions, the latter being the site of the largest gathering of Maori chiefs to sign the treaty, and sitting serenely at the edges of the Hokianga harbour.

 - The engagement at Ruapekapeka Pa (bat’s nest) so frustrated the British, that they constructed a model of the pa to present to parliament in London.
-It was considered to be responsible for ‘trench’ warfare in future European wars.
+It was considered to be the forerunner to ‘trench’ warfare in future European wars.